 Learning how to weight yourself for freediving correctly is crucial.
-Putting too much or too little weight can make your dive not only uncomfortable but in worst cases, dangerous too.
-This freedive weighting guide explains you the essential rules and technics on how much weight you need for freediving and how to be neutrally buoyant!
+Using too much or too little weight can make your dive not only uncomfortable but, in the worst cases, dangerous.
+This freedive weighting guide explains to you the essential rules and techniques on how much weight you need for freediving and how to be neutrally buoyant!

-There are different weighting methods that freedivers can choose from (depending on personal preference and/or freediving disciplines) wearing absolutely no weights to using a weight vest, neck weights or a combination of these, the classical and most popular way of weighting is wearing freediving weight belt with the correct amount of weights on it.
+Freedivers have several weighting methods to choose from, depending on personal preference and the freediving discipline.
+Options range from wearing no weights at all to using weight vests, neck weights, or a combination of these.
+However, the classic and most popular method is using a freediving weight belt with the correct amount of weights.

 Key factors that influence how much weight you need for freediving: